KRWCLASSIC/weget/readme.md

 # Weget `0.3.1`

+> For now project has so much bugs i would not recommend using it for anything more than added features, replacing it with winget might be a bad idea...

 Weget is winget wrapper with support with multidownload, output paths and much more!

 i need to rewrite this readme btw